Vector35/binaryninja-api/docs/about/open-source.md

 Vector 35 is grateful for the following open source packages that are used in Binary Ninja directly or indirectly:

 * Documentation

-The following tools are used in the generation of our documentation, but are not distributed themselves and are merely listed here in acknowledgement for the value they provide.

     - [mkdocs] ([mkdocs license] - BSD)
     - [mkdocs-material] ([mkdocs-material License] - BSD)
     - [breathe] ([breathe license] - BSD)
     - [breathe-rtd-theme] ([breathe-rtd-theme license] - MIT)
     - [sphinx] ([sphinx license] - BSD and others)
     - [doxygen] ([doxygen license] - GPLv2)

+The previous tools are used in the generation of our documentation, but are not distributed themselves and are merely listed here in acknowledgement for the value they provide.

 * UI
     - [qt] ([qt license] - LGPLv3 / note, please see our [qt build instructions below](open-source.md#building-qt))